samhinton88/toady/README.md

 ```
 `makePage` takes a [class which extends PageProxy](#proxy) as its first argument, and either a boolean  or an object as its second.
 When the second argument is a `boolean`, it indicates whether or not the toady should run headlessly.
 This function returns our puppeteer page object.

- NB: A call to `makePage` is asynchronous and returns a promise, hence the use of the async / await pattern.

-`base` then consumes that page instance into an engine which makes use of a technique known as [inversion of control](https://en.wikipedia.org/wiki/Inversion_of_control), to pass sequences of commands (actions) to the Page object.

 ## Actions